-Consider taking our Behind-the-Scenes Guided Butler’s Tour – it takes you close up to the technological details inside Biltmore House in a small group setting.For lunch, try the Stable Café located next to Biltmore House.
+Consider taking our Behind-the-Scenes Guided Upstairs - Downstairs Tour and discover the cutting-edge technology that kept America’s largest home humming.For lunch, try the Stable Café located next to Biltmore House.
 This was the original stable area for horses, and you can enjoy your meal from historic box stalls that have become booths.

 An Afternoon to Remember

 Immerse yourself in the gardens designed by landscape architect Frederick Law Olmsted.
 From the Library Terrace all the way to the Bass Pond, experience a series of formal and informal gardens – each with its own story to tell.

 The Conservatory is a great example of a functional, beautiful space.
 Modern computerization helps the original water collection systems function more effectively.
 Stroll through the exotic blooms and buds that can thrive under its expansive glass roof.

 The Bass Pond marks the end of Olmsted’s more formal landscaping.
 Take your time and imagine the engineering skill involved in creating these original water elements and courses more than a century ago, when the work was done mostly by hand.On your way back to the Inn, enjoy a leisurely dinner at the Bistro.
 This elegant restaurant features estate-raised and locally sourced products.

 If you’re staying at the Inn on Biltmore Estate, be sure to indulge in a leisurely morning with the Chef’s breakfast buffet and a visit to the Spa.